contagon/handbook/handbook/9-relief-society.md

 #### 9.2.1.3 Activities

 Relief Society presidencies may plan activities.
 The president oversees activities.
-She may ask a counselor or another sister to take the lead in planning and carrying them out (see [9.3.4](9-relief-society.md#934-additional-callings)).
+She may ask a counselor or another sister to take the lead in planning and carrying them out (see [9.3.4](9-relief-society.md#934-additional-callings-and-assignments)).
 Presidencies discuss activities with the bishop as part of their planning.

 Activities should strengthen sisters’ desires to make and keep covenants and give them opportunities to gather and serve together.
 Activities should help accomplish the purposes of the Relief Society (see [9.1](9-relief-society.md#91-purpose-and-organization) and [9.1.1](9-relief-society.md#911-purpose)).
 For information about stake Relief Society activities, see [6.7.1](6-stake-leadership.md#671-stake-relief-society-young-women-primary-and-sunday-school-presidencies).

 ### 9.2.2 Caring for Those in Need

 As followers of Jesus Christ, sisters have a responsibility to reach out in love to those in need.
 Individually and as a Relief Society, they seek ways to serve others in the ward and community.
 Where it is available, [JustServe.org](https://www.justserve.org) suggests community service opportunities.

+2:43

+How to Care for Those in Need

 For more information about how members of the Relief Society and elders quorum care for those in need, see [22.6.2](22-providing-for-temporal-needs.md#2262-relief-society-and-elders-quorum-presidencies).